 3. The 9th island in the Canary Islands

 With the stunning landscapes of the Canary Islands, like Masca in Tenerife or lunar fields of The Timanfaya National Park in Lanzarote, it´s honestly hard to resist any legend originating at the beautiful archipelago.
+If you have not had a chance to visit the Spanish islands yet, check at least some inspiring virtual tours.

 One of the top legends in Spain tells the story of a secret 9th island near El Hierro that sometimes comes to a surface and then disappears.
 Some even assure it might be seen from Spain´s highest peak – Mount Teide, even despite the constant blanket of clouds.